Summer Camp FAQs

 Do you background check your staff?

 Yes.
 All of our staff members pass rigorous applications, interviews, reference checks, and criminal background checks before the start of every summer.
+In fact part of our licensing and accreditations we spoke about above require it.

 How are your staff members trained?